 Getting your car serviced each year and maintaining it between services is all about preventative maintenance.
 Problems are likely to be caught earlier and, more often than not, the earlier they’re caught, the cheaper they are to fix.
 Plus, having your car regularly serviced is a great selling tool.

-The cost of a service (including oil and filter change) can start from $159 (AA member service) pricing dependent on your specific vehicle and how in-depth of a service you require.
+At an AA Auto Centre, the cost of a service (including oil and filter change) can start from $169 (for AA Members).
+However, pricing is dependent on your specific vehicle and how in-depth of a service you require.

 A replacement engine can cost anything from $2500 upwards, depending on vehicle type, engine mileage, and used engine stock.
 A blown head gasket replacement could cost anywhere from $1500.
 Some components make up a part of regular maintenance (cambelt and waterpump) but can also cause the expensive engine repairs if they fault due to lack of servicing.
 Suddenly the price tag for a yearly check doesn’t sound quite so bad.

 There are replacement intervals or a service schedule for most components found in your car.
 These intervals can also be both time and distance based whichever comes first- and can cover anything from air, pollen and fuel filters, to engine oil, antifreeze and driveline fluids.
 For example, sparkplugs on petrol engines have a few different options and replacement intervals range from say 3 years/ 30,000 km to 10 years/100,000 km.

 If you’re one to simply purchase a litre bottle as a top up, beware as you can slowly clog up your car’s engine from the inside.
 Over time, the slow degradation of the oil lubricating properties can cause what is known as engine seizure.